niloodev/niloodev/README.md

 - 📚 Computer Science Student at UNIP.

-- 🌱 Currently addicted to TypeScript and Next.
+- 🌱 Currently enjoying TypeScript and Next.

 - 💚 I really enjoy coding in JavaScript / TypeScript and its technologies, but I know other languages too!